Skip to content

 What Sharjah's wellness market looks like depends on which customer you ask.
 Locals talk about their regular neighbourhood spa where they've gone for years, charging AED 120–200 for the same massage every month.
 Tourists describe the premium 90-minute hotel-spa rituals at AED 800+ as the “real” Sharjah spa experience.
 Both views are correct.
 The market accommodates both because both pay.

-Among the 0 venues we track here: 0 ladies-only (female-only entry, female-only staff, family-friendly for mothers with young children), 0 offering home-service (therapist comes to you), and 0 operating 24 hours or with late-night windows past midnight.
+Among the 32 venues we track here: 4 ladies-only (female-only entry, female-only staff, family-friendly for mothers with young children), 5 men-only or men-focused, 0 offering home-service (therapist comes to you), and 0 operating 24 hours or with late-night windows past midnight.
 The mixed-gender venues that aren't called out specifically still typically run gender-segregated time slots.

 WhatsApp dominates booking in Sharjah.
 Phone calls work but are slower; email is rarely answered.
 Most venues confirm same-day for weekday slots; weekend evenings and Friday afternoons usually need 2–3 days of lead time.
 The booking buttons on every Spalist listing go straight to the venue — no intermediary.